AndreVallestero/lineageos-device-browser/README.md

 1. GrapheneOS
 1. CalyxOS
 1. /e/OS
+1. iodéOS
-1. LineageOS (use this if your device isn't supported by the other 2)
+1. LineageOS (use this if your device isn't supported by the other 4)

 ## Contributing